 What You Should Know I want everyone I work with to understand at least three things about college essays:

 They're really important!
 Colleges receive thousands of applications with similar GPA's, test scores, and activities each year.
 Essays are a student's best opportunity to distinguish themselves, and they often make the difference between "yes" and "no".

-Most students start with great ideas but have a limited vision of what a college essay "should" look like.
-As a result, they end up with predictable essays that read just like everyone else's.
+Most students start with great ideas, but have the same concept of what a college essay "should" look like.
+As a result, they end up with essays that look like everyone else's.
 The more you can break away from what a college essay "should" look like, the more memorable and effective your essay will be!

 Essay writing can and should be a chance for self discovery.
 After all, the questions students are answering—What's important to you?
 Who do you admire?
-What do you want to do with your life?—aren't exactly random.
+What do you want to do with your life?—are meaningful ones.
 Students should get much more out of this process than "just" great essays.